Guide to Amarone della Valpolicella DOCG and Valpolicella DOC wines

 Our story about Valpolicella grapes would not be complete without explaining the traditional vine-growing techniques.
 The official wine-making standards (disciplinare di produzione) in Valpolicella strictly forbid using any other vine training methods than Pergola Veronese and Guyot (which is a French term; in Italy it’s called Spalliera).

 Pergola Veronese is a traditional system, where shoots are attached to trellises that run horizontally.
 The main advantage is that the canopy is lifted quite high, to about 1.7 metres above the ground.
-Here’s a schematic picture of pergola from the Conzorzio’s website, and also a photo I’ve taken in a vineyard in Valpolicella.
+Here’s a schematic picture of pergola from the Consorzio’s website, and also a photo I’ve taken in a vineyard in Valpolicella.

 The Guyot system means the vine’s shoots are tied to trellises that run horizontally.
 So the vine grows upwards, making grape bunches easily accessible during harvest.